alanlujan91/SequentialEGM/Paper/5WhentoUse.md

+(Conditions for using the Sequential Endogenous Grid Method)=
-\section{Conditions for using the Sequential Endogenous Grid Method}
+# Conditions for using the Sequential Endogenous Grid Method

+(Splitting the problem into subproblems)=
-\subsection{Splitting the problem into subproblems}
+## Splitting the problem into subproblems

 The first step in using the Sequential Endogenous Grid Method is to split the problem into subproblems.
 This process of splitting up the problem has to be strategic to not insert additional complexity into the original problem.
 If one is not careful when doing this, the subproblems can become more complex and intractable than the original problem.